cynici/sonarqube-in-docker/README.md

 - Install the extensions you want.
 Typically, it will prompt you to restart Sonarqube.
 So you prabably want to choose a few of them at one go.

+- Some plugins require additional parameters.
+So, make sure you know what they are e.g. [PL/SQL](https://docs.sonarqube.org/latest/analysis/languages/plsql/)

 ## How to add projects to Sonarqube